Arizona International Buddhist Meditation Center

 The Wednesday evening meditation with Shane will continue to meet from 7:00pm to 8:30pm.

-The Saturday meditation and teaching will continue to meet from 10:00am to 11:30am.
+The Sunday meditation classes will continue to meet from 9:00am to 10:30am.

 The mission of the Arizona International Buddhist Meditation Center is to teach the practical benefits of Buddhist meditation and the Dhamma.
 The Center is non-sectarian and open to people of all races, nationalities, ethnicities, and religions.

 We offer instructional programs in meditation through regularly scheduled meditation, Dhamma talks, and special programs presented by visiting Buddhist monks whose experience and knowledge will help practitioners enrich their practice immensely (see news items).
 The Center can provide accommodation a proper environment for mental relaxation and our library of Buddhist books will be available for the use of all practitioners.

 Meditation, or Bhavana in the Buddha’s language of Pali, means mental culture or development aimed at cleansing the mind of impurities and disturbances and cultivating the habits of concentration and mindfulness which leads eventually to the attainment of highest wisdom through realization of the Universal Truths of Sakyamuni Buddha's Teachings.

 As the Center develops we also intend to add yoga studies as a additional tool for stress reduction.

 Stress is a modern phenomenon caused by the rapid pace at which the world is continually changing around us.
 We experience this rapid change both internally and externally, and it causes us to become tense, uncomfortable, and stressful.
 The result is, we all wind up suffering.